Bringing together expertise

 By accessing both the face-to-face and virtual spaces that collectively form the wider Higher Education Academy community you can stay up to date with the aspects of teaching and learning research, policy and practice that are of the greatest relevance and interest to you.

-- Resources and 12 years of quality-reviewed evidence on ‘what works’ in teaching for you to access.
+- Quality resources and 12 years of peer-reviewed evidence on ‘what works’ in teaching;

-- This is complemented by webinars about latest research and policy, as well as access to the regular Virtual Reading Group.
+- Webinars about latest research and policy, as well as access to the regular Virtual Reading Groups.